This is a post in a series here at Whirlwind Travel. Every month will feature a new interview in

 Do you have a blog?
 Tell me a bit about it.

-What does being a Canadian traveller mean to you?
+What does being a Canadian traveler mean to you?

 What got you started in your traveling endeavors?

 I did a six-week study program in Harlow, England.
 I wanted to travel, no one could afford to travel with me, and so I took matters into my own hands.
 I did a Folklore/Geography program, which was a giant waste of time.
 I never want to see another cathedral in my LIFE.
 But it was totally worth it.